baylakmongush/DevOps/Docker/Example/README.md

   }
 }
 ```
 We use port 8899 in the nginx.conf file.
-We can change it to any port we want.
+You can change it to any port you want.

 ## How to build the image